 Precise claim payment amounts can only be determined upon receipt of the itemized bill.
 Benefits are based on the plan participant’s eligibility and plan provisions in effect at the time services are rendered.
 Standard claim payment policies include, but are not limited to, multiple procedure reductions and U&C charges.
 Claim bundling/unbundling procedures will be applied to only services eligible for coverage under the Plan.

 MRC is the maximum amount Aetna will pay an out-of-network health care professional for billed services.
 The plan participant is responsible for the portion of the expense that is above MRC.
 Amounts in excess of MRC are not eligible charges and are not applicable to plan year deductible or out-of-pocket maximum.

 IMPORTANT: The percentage of the claim that will be paid is always based on the MRC amount or the actual charge made by the provider, whichever is less.

 The QCHP network includes hospitals and physicians throughout Illinois as well as nationwide.
 The network is subject to change.
-QCHP network hospitals provide quality inpatient and outpatient care at reduced rates, which result in savings to plan participants.
+QCHP network hospitals provide quality inpatient and outpatient care at reduced rates, which results in savings to plan participants.
 Costs can be significantly reduced by using a QCHP Network hospital.

 Medical Case Management

 QCHP has a benefit called the Medical Case Management (MCM) Program.
 MCM is designed to assist the plan participant requiring complex care in times of serious or prolonged illness.

-If a plan participant is confronted with such an illness, a case manager will help find appropriate treatment to ensure optimum benefits under the plan.
+If a plan participant is confronted with such an illness, a case manager will help find an appropriate treatment to ensure optimum benefits under the plan.
 Participation in MCM has proven to enhance benefits based on an evaluation of the individual’s needs.
 MCM is part of the benefits under QCHP.
 There is no cost to the plan participant for this service.